 After an initial meeting with one of our intake specialists, we will work with you to create a plan for services that match your family’s needs.
 For youth and families who are suffering from symptoms related to trauma, we have therapists with advanced training in Trauma-Focused Cognitive Behavioral Therapy.

 Your therapist will help connect you with the services that best meet your family’s needs.

-- Family Therapy: Caregivers meet with a family therapist on an average of once per week.
+- Family Therapy: Caregivers meet with a family therapist an average of once per week.
 The therapist and caregiver collaborate to create goals and interventions designed to facilitate positive behavior change from their child.
-This can include with experimenting with different behavior management strategies in the home, school or community.
+This can include experimenting with different behavior management strategies in the home, school, or community.
 Your child will attend some of these sessions with you and some will be parent-focused.

 - Individual Therapy: Children receive community-based or office based therapy to learn and practice new skills to help alleviate the presenting problem.
 Individual therapists use various behavioral strategies such as role-play, encouragement, redirection, behavioral activation, as well as games and art for direct skill development.

 - Peer Support: Receive support from individuals with a background or understanding of what you’re going through.
 OCP offers both youth and family peer support which compliment therapy services.